Al Young Studios

 Original artworks produced by the artists of Al Young Studios are part of themed collections because the Studios is organized after the pattern of the Renaissance workshops of the old masters.

-The artists take the long view of their work as that of a lifetime journey toward mastery of artistic expression through selected techniques, reaching as far back as the 16th century, while drawing upon Modern and Post-Modern materials, subject matter, and theoretical approaches.
+The artists take the long view of their work as being a lifetime journey toward mastery of artistic expression through selected techniques, reaching as far back as the 16th century.
 Artists work as peers in an intensely creative community in which each artist pursues his or her own work as part of the group’s philosophy.

 Subject-matter research; fabrication and acquisition of such things as costuming, props, accessories; use of models; framing and other in-house services support the work of the Studios.
-Works are also produced within a strong tradition of curatorial documentation (see The BenHaven Archives, below).
+Works are also produced within a strong tradition of curatorial documentation.

 These are the collections.
-Dates derive from the earliest work in the collection.
+Dates derive from the earliest artwork currently in a collection.

 - Pen and ink

 primary publications (in alphabetical order)

 The Studios only publishes and sells works produced by the Artists of Al Young Studios.
 The primary themes of these works are beauty, faith, family, and home.